 Who thought old bottles found in strange places could be interesting history?

 Dewy’s Bottle Museum (antique bottles found) posted Jun 24, 2022 by Daniel Beals on YouTube.
 Dewy began researching county archives, connecting with other bottle hunters over the internet, to learn where forgotten dumping grounds once were.
 “All old dumps are located behind, or near water and cemeteries,” Dewy learned, “around railroads they’d also dump, because of old railroad stations, they’d throw their trash somewhere so they would just throw it on a hill or anywhere and just bury it.”
 His most interesting trip, was to an old privy.
 He tells us he has only been lucky enough to take part in one dig so far.
 “If you don’t know what a privy is… it’s a place where the outhouse was,” Dewy said, “you dig into these holes and find glass where they put their outhouses at, because that’s where they put their trash at.”
 “It tells a story of that family, or whoever was there,” he finished.
-Copied from the longer description also at 21Country: Dewy’s Bottle Museum on ABC WPTA21.com TV station.
+Copied from the longer description also at 21Country: Dewy’s Bottle Museum on 21AliveNews.com.

 The Bowmar Brain came out in the Autumn of 1971, with four functions and an eight-digit red LED display, for $240 from Calculator at Wikipedia, The Free Encyclopedia.